 Baseline, post-clindamycin, and post-infection community data can predict mice that will clear C. difficile by 7 days post-infection.
 After identifying taxa that varied between sources, changed after clindamycin treatment, or both, we determined which taxa were influencing the variation in C. difficile colonization at day 7 (Fig. 2B, Fig. S2C).
-We trained three L2-regularized logistic regression models with either input bacterial community data from the baseline (day = -1), post-clindamycin (day = 0), or post-infection (day = 1) timepoints of the experiment to predict C. difficile colonization status on day 7 (Fig. S3A-B).
+We trained three L2-regularized logistic regression models with either input bacterial community data from the 6 sources of mice at the baseline (day = -1), post-clindamycin (day = 0), or post-infection (day = 1) timepoints of the experiment to predict C. difficile colonization status on day 7 (Fig. S3A-B).
 All models were better at predicting C. difficile colonization status on day 7 than random chance (all P < 0.001, Table S12).
 The model based on the post-clindamycin (AUROC = 0.78) community OTU data performed significantly better than the baseline (AUROC = 0.72) or the post-infection (AUROC = 0.67) models (PFDR < 0.001 for pairwise comparisons; Fig. S3C and Table S13).
 Thus, we were able to use bacterial relative abundance data from the time of C. difficile challenge to differentiate mice that had cleared C. difficile before day 7 from the mice still colonized with C. difficile at that timepoint.
 This result suggests that the bacterial community’s response to clindamycin treatment had the greatest influence on subsequent C. difficile colonization dynamics.

 To examine the bacteria that were driving each model’s performance, we selected the 20 OTUs that had the highest absolute feature weights in each of the 3 models (Table S14).
 First, we looked at OTUs from the model with the best performance, which was based on the post-clindamycin treatment (day 0) bacterial community data.
 Out of the 10 highest ranked OTUs, 7 OTUs were associated with C. difficile colonization 7 days post-infection (Bacteroides, Escherichia/Shigella, 2 Lachnospiraceae, Lactobacillus, Porphyromonadaceae, and Ruminococcaceae), while 3 OTUs were associated with clearance (Enterobacteriaceae, Lachnospiraceae, Porphyromonadaceae; Fig. 5A).
+On day 0, the majority of these OTUs were impacted by clindamycin and had relative abundances that were close to the limit of detection (Fig. 5A).
 Next, we examined whether any of the top 20 ranked OTUs from the post-clindamycin (day 0) model were also important in the other 2 classification models based on baseline (day -1) and 1 day post-infection community data.
 We identified 6 OTUs that were important to the post-clindamycin model and either the baseline or 1 day post-infection models (Enterobacteriaceae, Ruminococcaceae, Lactobacillus, Bacteroides, Porphyromonadaceae, Erysipelotrichaceae; Table S14).
 Thus, a subset of bacterial OTUs were important for determining C. difficile colonization dynamics across multiple timepoints.

 To determine whether the OTUs driving the classification models also varied between sources, were altered by clindamycin treatment, or both, we identified the OTUs from each model that varied between sources (Fig. 1D, 3D, 4D and Tables S5, S8, S10) or were impacted by clindamycin treatment (Fig. 3E and Table S9; Fig. S4).
 Comparing the features important to the 3 models identified 14 OTUs associated with source, 21 OTUs associated with clindamycin treatment, and 6 OTUs associated with both (Fig. 5B).
 Together, these results suggest that the initial bacterial communities and their responses to clindamycin influenced the clearance of C. difficile.